-Your cover design needs to include all the cover copy supplied and be designed to the specified design template (B format, 198mm high x 129mm wide, spine width 19.5mm), incorporating the PUFFIN branding and all additional elements such as the barcode.
-Please refer to the Submissions Details page for full details of the spec and how to submit your entry.
+Your cover design needs to include all the cover copy supplied and be designed to the specified design template (B format, 198mm high x 129mm wide, spine width 23mm), incorporating the Puffin branding and all additional elements such as the barcode.
+Please refer to the Submissions Details page for full details on how to submit your entry.

 We are looking for a striking cover design that is well executed, has an imaginative concept and clearly places the book for its market.
 The cover should encourage children to pick the book up and buy it for themselves and should also engage adults to want to buy it for them.